BTST

 onBeforePostsPageRendered: (context) => {

 // Check if user can view posts list.
-This is helpful for SPA.
-Dont need for SSR as you should check auth in the loader.
+Helpful for SPA; not needed for SSR (check auth in the loader instead).

 },